SSG MICHAEL MONTANGE

-Now medically retired, Michael runs his own charity called From the Brink Fishing, which takes Veterans and first responders fishing to establish a community and decrease stress.
-Michael currently operates the organization himself, which takes a toll on his physical and mental wellbeing.
-He believes a specially adapted custom Homes For Our Troops home will significantly reduce the obstacles he faces within his home, giving him more energy to put into this endeavor.
+Now medically retired, Michael has taken up golfing using a SoloRider and hopes to teach others with injuries how to play.
+He is also a certified diver.
+He believes a specially adapted custom Homes For Our Troops home will significantly reduce the obstacles he faces within his home, giving him more energy to put into these endeavors.
 In his current home, it is difficult for Michael to access the bathroom in his wheelchair because the doorways are too narrow.
 He often risks injuring himself when trying to reach the cabinets and appliances in his kitchen.
 A bathroom with a roll-in shower, and a kitchen with pull-down shelves will make it easier for Michael to bathe and prepare meals for himself.

 The new home will provide a stable and secure environment for Michael and his newlywed wife, Cami Sue as they start their life together.
 Not having the everyday stress of dealing with a non-accessible home will also allow him to spend more quality time with his two children, April and Chase.